KSwaviman/ETL_Meltano_framework/README.md

 ### Pull Docker Container

-To pull the docker image from Docker Hub
+Make sure Docker Desktop is up and running.
+To pull the docker image from Docker Hub, run in the terminal:
 ```sh
 docker pull swaviman/meltano_etl_project:latest
 ```